 The second most expensive burial differed from the first in that less care was given to the body.

-The third, and cheapest, method of embalming was “simply to wash out the intestines and keep the body for seventy days in natron” (Ikram, 54, citing Herodotus).
+The third, and cheapest, method of embalming was “simply to wash out the intestines and keep the body for seventy days in natron” (Ikram, 54, citing Herodotus II.88).
 The internal organs were removed in order to help preserve the corpse but, because it was believed the deceased would still need them, the viscera were placed in canopic jars to be sealed in the tomb.
 Only the heart was left inside the body as it was thought to contain the Ab aspect of the soul.
 The removal of the organs of those considered righteous also symbolized a removal of the sins that had tainted those organs which were now cleansed and placed in the jars.
 According to some scholars, the judgment of the soul began during the embalming of the body.

 Funerals & Graves

 Even the poorest Egyptian was given some kind of ceremony as it was thought that, if the deceased were not properly buried, the soul would return in the form of a ghost to haunt the living.
 Ghosts were considered a very real and serious threat, and grieving families were often hard-pressed to afford the kind of funerary rites which the morticians advertised as the best in keeping the soul of the deceased happy and the surviving family members ghost-free.

 As mummification could be very expensive, the poor gave their used clothing to the embalmers to be used in wrapping the corpse.
 This gave rise to the phrase “The Linen of Yesterday” alluding to death.
 “The poor could not afford new linens, and so wrapped their beloved corpses in those of 'yesterday'” (Bunson, 146).
 In time, the phrase came to be applied to anyone who had died and was used by the Kites of Nephthys (the professional female mourners at funerals) in their lamentations.